PERFECTION 500 HEATER WICK INSTALLATION

 ALTERNATIVE: You can keep an old Perfection, Wards, Barler, Valor, Savoil D-81 (Ypsilanti, MI) or other Perfection clone working by sewing a new wick into your old carrier!
 This wick works perfectly with the steel sleeve in all Perfection heaters.
 When measured flat, wick is approx 4 3/16" wide and 9 3/8" long.
 The rivets and old wick are removed and the wick is then sewn into the carrier.
 Sew with 1 5/8" (40mm) exposed above carrier.
 When wick burns down, cut threads, raise wick to expose 1 5/8" more wick, and reattach.
 Click photo to enlarge. $13.95@ + S&H

 Large Mica window (4'' x 5") for Perfection heaters that have windows.
 These are NOT the glass chimneys for art deco design Perfection heaters.
 Easily cut with scissors to fit individual heaters.
-No notches; heavyweight mica. $8.95 each.
+No notches; heavyweight mica.
+OUT OF STOCK

 8. Replace gallery by turning clockwise as far as possible.
 Be sure that the threads on bottom of the gallery squarely engage threads on reservoir.